 If you provide information to us to request a demo, we will keep that information for up to twelve months after your last communication with us.
 If you contact us directly using the contact information provided on the Komuso website, we will retain your contact information for a period of up to three months after we respond to your inquiry.
 After that, the communications will be deleted from our system, unless we are required by law to retain it longer.

 IP addresses collected for purposes of the consent management feature are stored in an encrypted manner for 30 days, de-identified and permanently deleted.

 Personal information collected for Data Subject Access Requests is only kept until the request is completed.
 After the request is completed, that personal information is deleted and de-identified.

 We will keep personal information provided by customers for up to three months after the end of our business relationship and subject to our Terms and Conditions.
 All payment information will be deleted three months after the processing unless we are required by law to keep it longer.

-If you'd like us to remove you from our tracking software – please use the Do Not Sell My Information form.
+If you'd like us to remove you from our tracking software – please use the form.